thejoshwolfe/yauzl/README.md

 The `decompress` option must be `null` (or omitted) when the entry is not compressed (see `isCompressed()`), and either `true` (or omitted) or `false` when the entry is compressed.
-Specifying `decompress: false` for a compressed entry causes the read stream to provide the raw compressed file data without going through zlib.
+Specifying `decompress: false` for a compressed entry causes the read stream to provide the raw compressed file data without going through a zlib inflate transform.

 If the entry is encrypted (see `isEncrypted()`), clients may want to avoid calling `openReadStream()` on the entry entirely.
 Alternatively, clients may call `openReadStream()` for encrypted entries and specify `decrypt: false`.
-If the entry is also compressed, clients must *also* specify `decompress: false`, or else the `callback` will receive an `err`.
+If the entry is also compressed, clients must *also* specify `decompress: false`.
-Specifying `decrypt: false` for an encrypted entry causes the read stream to provide the raw encrypted file data.
+Specifying `decrypt: false` for an encrypted entry causes the read stream to provide the raw, still-encrypted file data.
 (This data includes the 12-byte header described in the spec.)

 The `decrypt` option must be `null` (or omitted) for non-encrypted entries, and `false` for encrypted entries.